 - 1. Be in good standing and eligible to return to the last institution attended as a degree-seeking student. - 2.
 Meet the college preparatory and score requirements for freshman applicants, or-with a Florida College System AA-meet the entering foreign language requirement of either: - a.
 Two consecutive high school years of the same foreign language or American Sign Language. - b.
-Eight college semester hours of the same foreign language or American Sign Language.
+The equivalent of college foreign language or American Sign Language through the second postsecondary level.